sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

     This creates a new working folder at C:\\IoT-ADK-AddonKit\\Source-&lt;arch&gt;\\Packages\\Appx.HelloWorld that includes files that you'll use to help build the package.

+	Troubleshooting: If you get the message: "The system cannot find the file specified", it may be because the package has no defined dependencies.

-4. From the IoT Core Shell, build the package.
+3. From the IoT Core Shell, build the package.

     ``` syntax
     buildpkg Appx.HelloWorld